Analysis | Putin, Poison and the Importance of Alexey Navalny

 3. How does he make himself heard?

 Navalny has a huge social media following, which could make him a target as it allows him to deliver his message despite an effective blackout by Russia’s tightly controlled television networks.
 After his arrest, he published an investigation into a giant Black Sea palace he said belongs to Putin.
-The Kremlin says that’s not true, but within days it became his most-popular video ever, racking up tens of millions of views.
-In a June survey by the Levada Center, a non-governmental research organization, he was named the most inspiring public person in Russia other than Putin.
+The Kremlin says that’s not true, but within days it became his most-popular video ever, racking up more than 100 million views, while a billionaire friend of Putin’s claimed ownership of the property.
+In a June survey by the Levada Center, a non-governmental research organization, Navalny was named the most inspiring public person in Russia other than Putin.

 4. How has the Kremlin tried to neutralize him?